Glossary

 - Download service is a concept from INSPIRE indicating a service type which enables download of a (subset of a) dataset.
 Typically implemented as WFS, WCS, SOS or Atom.

-- DOI a digital identifier of an object, any object — physical, digital, or abstract
+- Digital Object Identifier a digital identifier of an object, any object — physical, digital, or abstract

 - Encoding